ajc356/lululemon_reviews_NLP_insights/README.md

 Positive reviews have an equal distribution across all topics while negative reviews are overwhelmingly concerned with product performance, size/fit as well as how the customer’s experience with the product compares with their expectations.

-Analysis has value added for product design team as well as customer experience - as demonstrated in Streamlit app - [Lululemon Review Curator] (https://share.streamlit.io/ajc356/lululemon_reviews_nlp_insights/main/review_curator.py ).
+Analysis has value added for product design team as well as customer experience - as demonstrated in Streamlit app - [Lululemon Review Curator](https://share.streamlit.io/ajc356/lululemon_reviews_nlp_insights/main/review_curator.py).

 **Technologies Used**